vbpol/Stable_YT_Explorer2025/docs/usage.md

 ## Persistence
 - Last-results saved and loaded on mode changes; includes `query`, tokens, `videos` and related `playlists`.
+- On API errors or quota limits, the UI loads last saved Videos results automatically.
 - Startup prioritizes last-mode (`Videos` or `Playlists`) based on `last_mode.json`.
 - UI Playlist No is session-only and resets on each search (`src/pages/main/main_page.py:144-151`).